FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

     processClassLabels:
       # Default: ["fdb-process-class", "foundationdb.org/fdb-process-class"]
       - my-class
-    instanceIDLabels:
+    processGroupIDLabels:
-      # Default: ["fdb-instance-id", "foundationdb.org/fdb-instance-id"]
+      # Default: ["fdb-instance-id", "foundationdb.org/fdb-process-group-id"]
       - my-instance
 ```

 You can provide multiple label names in these fields.
 The first entry in the list will be the label that is used when listing resources in the operator.
 In order to change the labels used, you will have to follow a multi-step process.
-The examples below will focus on changing the process class label, but the same series of steps will work for changing the instance ID labels.
+The examples below will focus on changing the process class label, but the same series of steps will work for changing the process group ID labels.

 First, you will need to add the new label to all of the resources: